spikestats/spikestats.github.io/features/valorant-coach.md

 - *How do my stats compare to others?*
 - *Am I making enough impact as a teammate?*
 - *Am I playing too aggressively or too defensively?*
-- *What can I do to reduce unnecessary deaths?*
+- *What can I do to reduce unnecessary deaths?* and many, many more...
-- And many, many more

 This interactive flow makes coaching feel intuitive, personalized, and player-focused.